influxdata/docs-v2/content/v2.0/visualize-data/variables/_index.md

   |> aggregateWindow(every: v.windowPeriod, fn: mean)
 ```

-## Manage custom variables
-As you build queries, In the Cell Editor and Data explorer, available variables are listed in the variables tab.
-Must use the script builder.
-Click on a variable to input into your script.
+When building Flux queries for dashboard cells, view available dashboard variables
+in the **Variables** tab next to the Functions tab.

+{{< img-hd src="/img/2-0-variables-data-explorer-view.png" />}}

-Hover over the variable in the variables tab to select a value for the current query.
+Click on a variable name to add it to your query and select a value from the **Value** dropdown.

-{{< children >}}

 ## Predefined dashboard variables
 The InfluxDB provides the following predefined dashboard variables: